 What is the landscape?

-The man who overlaps nature gives life to landscape transformations; therefore we see forests turning into cultivated fields, hills filling with rows of vineyards or olive groves.
+The man who overlaps with nature gives life to landscape transformations; then we see forests transform into cultivated fields, hills filled with rows of vineyards or olive groves.
 In the midst of unspoiled nature, man has built castles, monasteries, large monumental villas, isolated houses in the countryside or grouped in villages, towns and cities.

-The mistake many make is to believe that the term landscape should refer only to the countryside; in reality the term landscape extends to the whole territory, therefore also to the city.
+The mistake that many make is to believe that the term landscape refers only to the countryside; in reality the term landscape extends to the whole territory, therefore also to the city.

 The Natural Landscape